-The State of Vermont traffic safety partners use two sources for crash data.
-The Fatality Analysis Reporting System (FARS) and the Uniformed Crash Reporting System both of which are housed at VTrans.
-The most current FARS data is for calendar year 2017 and is available on the FARS website.
-Uniform Crash Reporting System is comprised of data which is submitted both manually and through the web crash reporting system.
-The latter provides more recent crash data thus permitting the deployment of resources for immediate needs as compared to a historical trend analysis which can be derived from FARS.
+The State of Vermont traffic safety partners use two sources for crash data: NHTSA's Fatality Analysis Reporting System (FARS), and Vermont's Uniform Crash Reporting System.
+The most current FARS data is for calendar year 2018 and is available on the FARS website.
+The Uniform Crash Reporting System is comprised of data which is submitted both manually and through the web crash reporting system.
+The latter provides more recent crash data, thus permitting the deployment of resources for immediate needs as compared to a historical trend analysis which can be derived from FARS.

 VTrans incorporates both data sources during the problem identification process for the development of the HSP.
-In past years, both sets of data indicated the state's traffic safety priorities are consistent with national trends recognized by the NHTSA.
+In past years, both sets of data indicated the state's traffic safety priorities are consistent with national trends recognized by NHTSA.
 Vermont's process of identifying these priority issues serves as the basis for the selection of countermeasures and strategies used to address them.
 Geo-mapping, crash tracking and enforcement activity measures are some of the primary tools used to identify and classify traffic safety trends.

 Each VTrans program coordinator regularly reviews activity and performance through subawardee's activity reports submitted with each request for reimbursement.
 The quality of the activity is evaluated based on the data submitted by the sub-awardee to determine their proposed annual activities.
-All agencies data is compared to a statewide matrix of acceptable performance measures.
+All agency data is compared to a statewide matrix of acceptable performance measures.
 Careful tracking of performance measures by the program coordinators allows for project adjustment to comply with acceptable statewide performance measures.

-In addition, VTrans solicits and receives applicable data from other traffic safety groups such as: DMV; VDH; the Judiciary; The Chiefs' and Sheriffs' Association; The League of Cities and Towns; VSP; The Department of Corrections; The Vermont Truck and Bus Association; AAA of Northern New England; Regional Planning Commissions; Vermont Bicycle and Pedestrian Coalition; The Department of Liquor Control; The Department of Education; The Youth Safety Council of Vermont; Vermont Local Roads (now part of VTrans); AARP Driver Safety; and Work Safe TCI.
-Moreover, Vermont incorporates data from federal partners: NHTSA; Federal Highway Administration (FHWA) and Federal Motor Carrier Administration (FMCSA).
+In addition, VTrans solicits and receives applicable data from other traffic safety groups such as: the Vermont Departments of Motor Vehicles, Public Safety, Liquor Control, Corrections, Health, and Education; the Vermont Judiciary; VT State Police; VT Association of Chiefs of Police; VT Sheriffs' Association; VT League of Cities and Towns; VT Truck and Bus Association; AAA of Northern New England; Regional Planning Commissions; Vermont Bicycle and Pedestrian Coalition; Youth Safety Council of Vermont; Vermont Local Roads Program (now part of VTrans); AARP Driver Safety; and Work Safe TCI.
+Moreover, Vermont incorporates data from federal partners: NHTSA; Federal Highway Administration (FHWA); and Federal Motor Carrier Administration (FMCSA).
 Analysis of this data provides a basis for the development of problem identification and the selection of achievable goals and outcomes.

-VTrans also contracts with the Preusser Research Group, Inc. (PRG) to conduct the annual seat belt use survey and with the Center for Research and Public Policy to conduct annual attitude surveys, which questions drivers about driving habits, safety concerns, and other traffic safety related issues.
+VTrans also contracts with the Preusser Research Group, Inc. (PRG) to conduct the annual seat belt use survey, and with the Center for Research and Public Policy to conduct annual attitude surveys, which questions drivers about driving habits, safety concerns, and other traffic safety related issues.